WordPress/gutenberg/docs/designers-developers/developers/data/data-core-blocks.md

 _Returns_

--   `?string`: Name of the block for handling unregistered blocks.
+-   `?string`: Name of the block for handling grouping blocks.

 <a name="getUnregisteredFallbackBlockName" href="#getUnregisteredFallbackBlockName">#</a> **getUnregisteredFallbackBlockName**